By Sara Calabro

 Acupuncture can alleviate a modern epidemic from which many of us suffer: compulsive phone checking.

-This occurred to me after reading a recent New York Times article that discusses how our relentless drive to stay connected through technology is dwindling our ability to converse and self-reflect.
+This occurred to me after reading a New York Times article that discusses how our relentless drive to stay connected through technology is dwindling our ability to converse and self-reflect.

 Specifically, the author’s comments on solitude got me thinking about how acupuncture can help.